SixFourSeven-2077/TreeFinder/README.md

 # TreeFinder
 Simple script useful to search for a string in specific files using wildcards.
+This script reads files and scans them line by line, and returns the matching lines and their index in a TXT report.
 Similar to ``` grep -rnw '/path/to/somewhere/' -e 'pattern' ```
 but with a fancier interface.